reach-sh/reach-lang/docs/src/changelog/index.md

 ## 0.1.8: 2022/01 - 2022/03

-Version 0.1.8 is the current Reach release version.
+Version 0.1.8 is an old Reach release version.

 + 2022/02/28: Added `{!js} launchToken` for token minting in frontends.
 + 2022/02/25: Added support for tracking `{!rsh} Token` information—such as balance, supply, and whether its destroyed—dynamically.